 That’s where UK Study Centre come in, and we thought it might be helpful to put together a guide that goes over the main entry exams to independent schools: at ¾+, 7+, 11+, 13+ and 16+.
 This guide is by no means comprehensive — for example, we don’t mention the 5+, 6+ or 9+ or 10+ entrance tests, even though they exist at some schools — but it does provide an overview of the ways in which schools usually test prospective pupils.

-Before we get going, we should emphasise that while the information contained in this guide is up-to-date as of August 2017, that might not always be the case.
+Before we get going, we should emphasise that while the information contained in this guide is the latest available, you should always look out for the most up-to-date details when registering with schools.
 It’s very, very important to check with your chosen schools about their entrance criteria, and to use this guide as just one part of your research.
 The entrance tests tend to change year on year, and all the more so since most schools (especially in London) tend to be oversubscribed and constantly adjust their tests to filter out applicants.

 We also don’t cover scholarship exams in this guide, though we will look at scholarships and bursaries in a future blog post.

 And finally, this guide almost exclusively covers entrance to independent schools.
 However, in the 11+ section we do mention grammar school entrance (given that the 11+ is still the main entrance test for grammar schools) and there will be some crossover with certain state schools.

 The youngest age at which children might have some kind of assessment for entrance in the UK independent system is the 3+.
 The 3+ test is for children looking to enter a school at Nursery (age 3), and while it isn’t a ‘test’ in the same way that the other ‘pluses’ are, but it is nonetheless used by schools to decide which children to admit.